wandexdev/aws-bootcamp-cruddur-2023/journal/week1.md

 -Here's the final perfect output:
 ![React](assets/wk1/frontreact.png)
 ### 5. DynamoDB Local Container:
+- DynamoDB is a fully managed NoSQL database service that supports key–value and document data structures and it institutes from Amazon Web Services(AWS)
 - I added Dynamo db content (volumes, port binding etc) to the docker compose, and tested the data base by creating essentials in it from the terminal
 - Here's the docker compose file:
 ![dynamo](assets/wk1/dynamo.png)